theluqmn/propulsion-ui/README.md

 ## Components

-Below are a list of the components available in Propulsion UI.
+Below are a list of the components available in Propulsion UI:

 ### Text